benjamin333sz/Kill-the-word-link/README.md

 # Kill-the-word-link

-participation in the project on SDL2 daryan052205 and Madj0x
+participation in the project on SDL2 with daryan052205 and Madj0x

 https://github.com/daryan052205/Kill-the-word